 Module Name Module Code Level (type) СР

 RIS Project CO-548 Year 2 (CORE) 5

-Module Componer nts
+Module Componen its l 4

 Number Name Туре СР

 CO-548-A RIS Project Lecture/lab 5

-Module Coordinator Prof. Dr. Francesco Maurelli Program AffiliatiRobotics an on d Intelligent Systems (RIS) Mandatory Statu Mandatory for R
+Module Coordinator Program Affiliation Robotics and Intelligent Systems (RIS) Mandatory Statu Mandatory for RI

+Prof. Dr. Francesco Maurelli

-Entry Requirements Pre-requisites ☑ Intro to RIS ☑ Programming in C/C++ Co-requisites ☑ None Knowledge, Abilities, or Skills Basic knowledge of robotics middleware (RIS Lab I) Annually (Spring) Duration Forms of Lea Teaching Class attended hours) Private stude hours) Report preper hours) Workload y (70
+Entry Requirements Pre-requisites Co-requisites Knowledge, Abilities, or Skills ⊠ None • Basic knowledge of robotics middleware Frequency Annually (Spring) Forms of Lea Teaching Class attend hours) Private stud Report prep hours) y (70 hours)

+☑ Programming in C/C++ (RIS Lab I) Duration Workload

 1 semester 125 hours

+Recommendations for Preparation

+None

+Content and Educa tional Aims

-The aim of RIS project is to use real robotics systems (e.g., Duckietown for autonomous driving) to design and implement a project that is related to one or more modules of the RIS program.
-Students will work in groups and will choose a scenario to focus on, involving a combination of robotics, computer vision, machine learning, artificial intelligence, and control systems competences.
-The lecture part of the module will focus on the transition from work in simulation to work with real robotics systems, including basic health and safety procedures.
+a project that is related to focus on, involve systems competend ect is to use real robotics systems (e.g., Duckietow ited to one or more modules of the RIS program.
+St ing a combination of robotics, computer vision, r ces.
+The lecture part of the module will focus on t ns, including basic health and safety procedures. udents will work in machine learning, a groups and will choc artificial intelligence ose a scenario , and contro

+Intended Learning Outcomes

+By the end of this n nodule, students should be able to

-- 1. apply available libraries to real robotics systems; - 2. develop new robotics functionalities; - 3. integrate new functionalities in robotics systems; - 4. design and plan a project over several weeks; - 5. work in a team, overcoming challenges; - 6. present scientific results in an adequate manner.
+develop r integrate design an work in a ilable libraries to real robotics systems; new robotics functionalities; new functionalities in robotics systems; d plan a project over several weeks; team, overcoming challenges; cientific results in an adequate manner.

+Indicative Literatur e

 Not specified

+Usability and Relat ionship to other Modules

-• This module represents a glue among various different core modules, focusing on the design and implementation of a project with real robotics systems.
-It is pivotal for advanced courses in the third year and lays the foundation for the competence skills required for the thesis.
+implemer ule represents a glue among various different core ntation of a project with real robotics systems.
+It is oundation for the competence skills required for t s pivotal for advance ird year and

-Length: approx. 15 pages Weight: 75% Assessment Component 1: Report
+Assessment Component 1: Report